You don’t need a badge (or even a clue!) to be a great detective. Meet TV’s most unconventional crime-solvers.

 The past few years have delivered a standout crop of TV detectives, reminding us that crime dramas are just as much about the crimes as they are about who solves them.
 While murder and mystery remain the hook, it’s the investigators themselves who keep audiences coming back for more.

-We rounded out three singular, memorable, one-of-a-kind detectives who are destined to become genre icons.
+We rounded out four singular, memorable, one-of-a-kind detectives who are destined to become genre icons.

 Judging by how eagerly viewers are tuning in, there’s plenty of room on the case board for all of them.